pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/operation/uninstall/index.md

 Karabiner-Elements forces you to use uninstaller to remove files in order to ensure remove files outside /Applications.

 See [Installed files](/docs/help/advanced-topics/installed-files/) to confirm the files.

 {{% /alert %}}

+{{% alert title="Manual uninstallation" color="danger" %}}

+If you want to remove files without uninstaller, unlock app files from command line with [this instruction](/docs/help/advanced-topics/lock-icon/#why-these-files-are-protected).

+And then, remove [installed files](/docs/help/advanced-topics/installed-files/) by hand, and reboot your Mac.

+{{% /alert %}}